edgio-docs/edgio-docs/guides/delivery/control/configure/caching_and_delivery.md

 A **PROD** config cannot be reverted.
 You will see the message:
 "This configuration record is the Production side of a 'PROD-Stage’ linked relationship, and so it cannot be updated directly.
 Please navigate to the associated Staging configuration, make necessary updates there, and then synchronize those changes to this configuration."

 A **Staging** config can only be reverted to a version that has the **linkProdStage** structure.
-Once you link a configuration, it can only be reverted to a linked configuration; it cannot be linked to the source configuration.
+Once you link a configuration, it cannot be reverted to the initial version that was not linked.

 #### Delete

-<Tip>A linked configuration cannot be deleted using the rubbish-bin icon.
-You must first remove the link from the configuration, and then you can delete.</Tip>
+<Tip>**Manage** permissions are required to delete delivery configurations.</Tip>

-1. Click **Remove Link** from the toolbar.
+1. Click the **Remove Link** icon from the configuration options.
-2. Click **Delete**.
+2. Select **OK** to acknowledge the link removal.
+You will see a confirmation message.
+3. Click the rubbish-bin icon to delete the link.
+You can now work with the configurations as you typically do.